cosmos72/stmx/README.md

 If all goes well, it will automatically download and install STMX dependencies:

+- `arnesi`
+- `closer-mop`
 - `bordeaux-threads`
-- `closer-mop`
-- `arnesi`

 then it will load STMX and be ready to use.

 In case you get errors:

-- check that quicklisp is installed correctly, for example by executing at REPL:
+- check that quicklisp is installed correctly, for example by executing at
+  REPL:

        CL-USER> (ql:quickload "arnesi")

-- check that you downloaded STMX and uncompressed it, creating an stmx/ folder, inside your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`
+- check that you downloaded STMX and uncompressed it, creating an `stmx/` folder, inside your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`